waleedfarraj/learning-journal/read02.md

 # ***The coder computer***
 ### Your Text Editor
-First of all the text editor is just a softwere that allows you to write and manage text especially the text that you write to build a web site .however the one you choose is up to you as there a wide viable variaty adn there is no consice best editor. you can use the one that comes with your pc or download a 3rd party one.you also can find the one with the themes you like or choose the one who suppourts the apps you use the most .
+First of all the text editor is just a softwere that allows you to write and manage text especially the text that you write to build a web site .however the one you choose is up to you as there a wide viable variety and there is no consice best editor. you can use the one that comes with your pc or download a 3rd party one.you also can find the one with the themes you like or choose the one who suppourts the apps you use the most .
 ### The command line
 The command line is a quite venture from your GUI it is an empty space a text based interface where you issue commands and those commands will genarate a feedback or an error massage if written wrong, hopfully you will get your desired result. structure will look like this mostly